-Name and year first became director Principal occupation during the preceding five year period Position with the Corporation Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed N. Murray Edwards Calgary/Banff, Alberta, Canada (1995) President, Edco Financial Holdings Ltd. (private consulting and management company) Chairman and Director 43,056,979 Richard A. Neill (4) Oakville, Ontario, Canada (1996) Corporate Director Vice-Chairman and Director 41,763 James S. Butyniec Toronto, Ontario, Canada (2008) President and Chief Executive Officer, Magellan Aerospace Corporation President and Chief Executive Officer 13,667 Hon.
-William G. Davis (3) Brampton, Ontario, Canada (1989) Counsel, Davis Webb LLP (Brampton law firm) Director 4,197 William A. Dimma (1)(2) Toronto, Ontario, Canada (1989) Corporate Director Director 6,099 Bruce W. Gowan (1)(2)(3) Huntsville, Ontario, Canada (1990) Corporate Director Director 9,663 Donald C. Lowe (1)(4) Toronto, Ontario, Canada (1992) Corporate Director Director 58,123 Larry G. Moeller (4)(5) Calgary, Alberta, Canada (1995) President, Kimball Capital Corporation (private consulting and management company) Director 2,246,768 Steven Somerville (6) Toronto, Ontario, Canada (Proposed nominee) Co-President, Spectrum Capital Partners Inc. (private equity investment company) 2012 to present Proposed nominee 5,200 President, Bank of Montreal Capital Corporation 2003 to 2012
+Name, province/state and country of residence and year first became director Principal occupation during the preceding five year period Position with the Corporation Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed on March 21, 2014 N. Murray Edwards Alberta, Canada (1995) President, Edco Financial Holdings Ltd. (private consulting and management company) Chairman and Director 43,056,979 James S. Butyniec Ontario, Canada (2008) President and Chief Executive Officer, Magellan Aerospace Corporation President and Chief Executive Officer 13,667 Beth M. Budd Bandler (6) Ontario, Canada (proposed nominee) Private legal and business practice 2010 - present Senior Vice-President and General Counsel, Legal and Human Resources, Harry Winston Diamond Corporation (now Dominion Diamond Corporation) 2006 to 2010 Proposed nominee - Hon.
+William G. Davis (3) Ontario, Canada (1989) Counsel, Davis Webb LLP (Brampton law firm) Director 4,197 William A. Dimma (1)(2) Ontario, Canada (1989) Corporate Director Director 6,099 Bruce W. Gowan (1)(2)(3) Ontario, Canada (1990) Corporate Director Director 9,663 Donald C. Lowe (1)(4) Ontario, Canada (1992) Corporate Director Director 58,123 Larry G. Moeller (2)(4)(5) Alberta, Canada (1995) President, Kimball Capital Corporation (private consulting and management company) Director 2,246,768

+Steven Somerville (3)(4) Ontario, Canada (2013) Co-President, Spectrum Capital Partners Inc. (private equity investment company) 2012 to present Director

+President, Bank of Montreal Capital Corporation 2003 to 2012

-- Member of the Audit Committee. - (2) (3) Member of the Governance and Nominating Committee. - Member of the Human Resources and Compensation Committee. - Member of the Environmental and Health & Safety Committee. - (4) (5) Mr. Moeller was a director of Protective Products of America, Inc. when the corporation and its subsidiaries filed on January 13, 2010 voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Florida, Fort Lauderdale Division.
-On January 14, 2010, the shares of the corporation were suspended from trading on the Toronto Stock Exchange and were delisted on February 19, 2010 for failure to meet continued listing requirements. - Mr. Somerville is Co-President at Spectrum Capital Partners Inc., a private equity investment company.
-Prior to establishing Spectrum Capital Partners Inc., he was President of Bank of Montreal Capital Corporation ("BMOC") from 2003 to 2012 where he (6) was responsible for leading a team of professionals in providing junior capital, including subordinated debenture, mezzanine financing and minority equity investments to mid-market companies across Canada.
-Mr. Somerville chaired BMOC's Management Committee and Investment Committee.
-He also led Bank of Montreal's Mergers and Acquisitions team from 2001 to 2012.
-Prior to Bank of Montreal, he was a managing director at Canadian Imperial Bank of Commerce's Mergers and Acquisitions group from 1996 to 2001.
-Mr. Somerville is a director of Canam Coal Corp.
-He holds both a Bachelor of Arts (Economics) and MBA with distinction from the Ivey School of Business, University of Western Ontario.
+- (1) Member of the Audit Committee. - (2) Member of the Governance and Nominating Committee. - (3) Member of the Human Resources and Compensation Committee. - (4) Member of the Environmental and Health & Safety Committee. - (5) Mr. Moeller was a director of Protective Products of America, Inc. when such corporation and its subsidiaries filed on January 13, 2010 voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Florida, Fort Lauderdale Division.
+On January 14, 2010, the shares of such corporation were suspended from trading on the Toronto Stock Exchange and were delisted on February 19, 2010 for failure to meet continued listing requirements. - (6) Ms. Bandler is a private consultant who, since late 2010, and from 1997 to 2006, provided legal and business advice to public companies including matters on corporate governance and transition team services.
+From 2006 to late 2010, Ms. Bandler was an executive at Harry Winston Diamond Corporation (now called Dominion Diamond Corporation).
+As Senior Vice-President and General Counsel, Legal and Human Resources, she was responsible for international legal affairs and global human resources matters, including implementing and structuring business start-ups in Europe, India, Singapore and China.
+Ms. Bandler is a Chartered Director obtained from The Directors College (a joint venture of McMaster University and The Conference Board of Canada).
+She has an LL.
+B from Osgoode Hall Law School, a Master of Science (Applied) and a Bachelor of Science both from McGill University, and completed the Executive Management Program at Penn State University.